jhhuang7/Towers/README.md

-Run main.py to play game.
+Run main.py to play the game (ensure tkinter is properly installed).